opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

     For all cases, the number of collect data, n_sample/n_episode, is fixed in the total training procedure, so our example codes set this field in configs, such as ``config.policy.collect.n_sample``.

-The structure and main loop of collector can be summarized as the next graph, the interaction of policy and env consists of ``policy.forward``, ``env.step`` and the related support codes.
+The structure and main loop of collector can be summarized as the next image, the interaction of policy and env consists of ``policy.forward``, ``env.step`` and the related support codes.
 Then ``policy.process_transition`` and
 ``policy.get_train_sample`` contributes to process data into training samples and pack them to a list.
 For ``EpisodeCollector``, which is usually used in some cases that need to do special post-processing, ``policy.get_train_sample`` is disabled and the users can do anything after receiving the collected data.